abdullahkhanani9/gangfront/index.md

 # About

+We are a group of six students in the AP Computer Science Principles enrollment at Del Norte High School in San Diego, California.
+We are aspiring computer science apprentices learning to work and function in the digital field.

 Predictably, as a group of six (a blend of two team triangles), it's extremely difficult to manage work and facilitate a functioning environment in which a valuable end product can actually be produced with the use of good communication, collaboration, and effort.
-However, we overall plan to utilize assets such as pull requests, online calling, and in class discussions and planning in order to accomplish our goals as a team.
+However, we demonstrate efficiency in utilizing assets such as pull requests, online communication, and in class discussions and planning in order to accomplish our goals as a team.

 ### Team Members' Personal Pages Links